tovaroe/GBMatch_CNN/README.md

 If you wish to adopt this pipeline for your own use, please be sure to set the correct parameters in config.py.

 Moreover, we provide a fully trained model in gbm_predictor.py for predicting new samples.

-# Outlook
-There will be a trained version of both models which can be used to prospectively predict survival and transcriptional subtypes from whole slide scans available soon...